Danny-Kwon/Danny-Kwon/README.md

 I am a senior university student from Republic of Korea.
 I have majored in computer engineering.
 I am interested in the way to apply AI to resolve social problems.

 I'm going to graduate from my university in Feb.
 2024.
-As soon as possible, I'll be arrived in Brazil to start my career as AI SW developer or AI researcher.
-I've studied how to create Android mobile applications, and I'm also working as an Intern at SEO corporation.
+As soon as possible, I'll be arrived in Brazil to start my career as AI SW developer or Moblie Application developer.
+I've studied how to create Android mobile applications, and I worked for 5 months as an Intern at SEO corporation.

 This is my self introduction video.